Wondering what to see in India in 2 weeks? You came to the right place.

 Day 10-11: Munnar

-From Cochin, we continued our India itinerary in two weeks towards the hill station of Munnar.
+From Cochin, we continued our two-week India itinerary towards the hill station of Munnar.

 Things to do in Munnar